BlokasLabs/pisound-docs/Home.md

 # Audio

+The legendary Burr-Brown Op-Amps, ADC and DAC chips are implemented in this little board to exhibit clean signal amplification and conversion between digital and analog realms.
+Though these chips themselves have a good power supply rejection ratio (PSRR), to ensure low-noise operation in the vicinity of an electrically noisy Raspberry Pi computer, any power line to the analog stuff is coupled via LDO’s which filters any digital interference out.
+This design enables pisound to be graded as a high-fidelity audio device.
+For example a Hi-Fi device is expected to have the total harmonic distortion value (THD) less than 1% and the pisound has less than 0.05%.
+That means that you can daisy-chain 20 pisound boards and the chain would still be considered as a high-fidelity device!

 ## Audio Input
 There is one unbalanced stereo input accessible via 1/4" (6.35mm) jack slot on pisound.
 One stereo channel can also be used as two unbalanced mono channels.
 Audio inputs are AC coupled via metalized polypropylene capacitors to a gain stage built using [OPA4134](http://www.ti.com/lit/ds/symlink/opa2134.pdf) op-amps.
 Input resistance is 100kOhm for each channel.
 The gain can be adjusted simultaneously for both the left and the right channels from 0dB to +40dB with an on-board potentiometer.
 The maximum audio signal level before clipping is 5Vpp (at 0dB gain).
 The range of the gain adjustment can be divided into two sections.
 The first section occurs at rotation between 0% and 80% and it is used to precisely adjust for the high-level signals (line out, headphone amp out, etc...).
 The tight section at the maximum rotation of the gain pot acts as a +20dB switch for the low-level signals (guitar, microphone, etc.).
 When the signal clipping occurs in any channel, the red LED lights up and fades out after last clipped sample.
 Audio to digital conversion is carried out by [PCM1804](http://www.ti.com/lit/ds/symlink/pcm1804.pdf) converter.
 An on-board clock oscillator delivers a clock signal to the ADC, which divides it according to the selected sample rate.
 ADC acts as the master of I2S line. pisound supports three sample rates: 48kHz, 96kHz and 192kHz.
 A filter at the input stage of PCM1804 ensures good anti-[aliasing](https://en.wikipedia.org/wiki/Aliasing).